Are pond nitrates dangerous?

 Nitrogen is often introduced into a pond system by fish some way or another.
 Fish, therefore, tend to be the biggest cause of high nitrate levels.
 However, for many, getting rid of the fish in your pond is out the question.

-The most common causes of high nitrates in ponds in relation to fish would be the over-feeding of fish or excessive amounts of fish.
-Both of these factors contribute to the production of ammonia levels.
+Crowing, overstocking and over-feeding fish are sure ways that pond nitrate levels get out of control.
+It’s recommended that pond owners keep a 1-inch fish per square foot of pond space.
+Keep 1 Koi fish 20inches in size for every 1892 litres of pond water available.
+All of these factors contribute to the production of ammonia levels.
 Through waste produce (through dead food or fish waste) the nitrogen cycle is triggered and eventually leads to the presence of nitrates.

 Fish tend to be the primary reason for the presence of nitrates in ponds.
 It only makes sense that they are a great indication as to whether a pond is clear of or infested by them.
 Consequences can be very severe for fish if nitrate levels are excessive.